dhananjaygr/WizInlinequestionsdocs/Production/WizInlinequestionsdocs.md

    >**Note:** To ensure the questions are properly synchronized with the lab guide, create a dedicated folder for questions.
 This will make the questions well-organized and easily accessible.

-    - Here is the question Markdown used in the Single Answer Question format:
+    - Here is the question Markdown used for the Single Answer Question format:

       ```
       ## Metadata